Have you made a plan to teach sun safety?

 Have you considered ways that you could integrate health lessons into your Spring and Summer instruction plans?
 A little foresight and planning can help you work valuable health topics into your teaching plans and daily routines.
 As we approach the time of year when kids start to spend more time outside, one topic you may want to consider is sun safety.

 Did you know that at least ONE blistering sunburn in childhood can double the lifetime risk of melanoma, the most deadly type of skin cancer?
 You can help reduce skin cancer risk by teaching your students how to practice sun safety at an early age.

 The University of Texas MD Anderson Cancer Center created and developed Ray and the Sunbeatables®: A Sun Safety Curriculum to make sun safety a fun and engaging experience for children.
-Activities and lessons can be easily integrated with instruction plans across age groups and core subjects.
-Here are some recommendations to bring fun and impactful sun safety instruction into your classroom or childcare setting.
+Sun safety lesson plans and activities can be easily integrated with instruction plans across age groups and core subjects.
+Here are some recommendations to bring fun and impactful sun protection lesson plans into your classroom or childcare setting.